 Protein meal toxicity

 Protein meal toxicity in beef cattle can occur when certain protein-rich feed ingredients are consumed in excess or inappropriately.
 The term “protein meal” typically refers to concentrated protein supplements derived from plant or animal sources, such as soybean meal, cottonseed meal, sunflower meal, or other protein-rich feeds.
-While these protein meals are valuable sources of essential amino acids for cattle nutrition, improper usage can lead to toxicity issues.
+While these protein meals are valuable sources of essential amino acids for cattle nutrition, improper consumption can lead to toxicity issues.

 Protein metabolism

-Excess ammonia passes into the blood stream and is converted to urea in the liver.
+Excess ammonia passes into the bloodstream and is converted to urea in the liver.
 The urea can then be excreted or recycled through the rumen.
-If ammonia levels get too high, the liver cannot convert it all to urea and toxic levels may be reached.

-Although ammonia toxicity is generally a result of excessive urea intake, a similar result can occur with highly degradable protein meals if they are very palatable and eaten quickly in sufficient quantity (Table 1).
+Although ammonia toxicity is generally a result of excessive urea intake, a similar result can occur with highly degradable protein meals if they are very palatable and are eaten quickly in sufficient quantity (Table 1).

 Some protein-rich plants used in meals may contain anti-nutritional factors or toxins.
 For example, certain oilseed meals may have compounds like gossypol in cottonseed meal, which, if consumed in large quantities, can be toxic.

-Table 1: Protein content and degradability of protein meals | ||
+Table 1.
+Protein content and degradability of protein meals

 Protein meal | Protein content* (%) | Rumen degradability |